-I take the Levin and Williams result as a cautionary tale - give potential policies a test in models with significant endogenous inertia and make sure that delay and aggression are not going to generate instability.
+I take the Levin and Williams result as a cautionary tale-give potential policies a test in models with significant endogenous inertia and make sure that delay and aggression are not going to generate instability.

 I have touched on uncertainty about the persistence of inflation shocks and the degree of backward-looking aspects in the model.
 There is also a great deal of uncertainty about the appropriate structural model of inflation.20 Prior to the recent inflation surge, there were arguments that the Phillips curve was very flat and that policymakers could push unemployment lower without needing to worry about any effect on inflation.
 In testimony before the U.S. House Committee on Financial Services in July 2019, Federal Reserve Chairman Powell had this exchange with Representative Ms. Ocasio-Cortez (D-NY): Ocasio-Cortez "And I have been seeing lately that economists are increasingly worried that the idea of a Phillips curve that links unemployment and inflation is no longer describing what is happening in today's economy.
 Have you been considering on that?
 What are your thoughts on that?"
-Chair Power: "Yes.
+Chair Powell: "Yes.
 Very much so.
 We spend a great deal of time on that.
 The connection between slack in the economy or the level of unemployment and inflation was very strong if you go back 50 years.
 And it has gotten weaker and weaker and weaker to the point where it is a faint heartbeat that you can hear now.
 It is still there.
 You can see it at the State level data and things like that."21

 Uncertainty about the slope of the Phillips curve is a form of parameter uncertainty, and the classic conclusion of Brainard (1967) was to exercise caution in the face of parameter uncertainty.
-As is well-known, Brainard's result is model specific and https://www.govinfo.gov/content/pkg/CHRG-116hhrg39738/pdf/CHRG-116hhrg39738.pdf.
+As is well-known, Brainard's result is model specific and does not generalize.
+Ferrero, Pietrunti, and Tiseno (2019) reexamine monetary policy under uncertainty in a NK model and find that uncertainty about the slope of the new Keynesian Phillips curve calls for a more aggressive response if the cost shock is sufficiently persistent.
+This result implies that when policymakers underestimate the degree of persistence, as occurred in 2021, they will react too cautiously to exogenous shocks to inflation.